All Episodes

 He fabricated the entire race baiting slam in his own warped head.

-Ask him why he did it, because as an Italian American, I am interested in hearing that.
+Ask him why he did it because as an Italian American, I am interested in hearing that.

 Goes on and on and on to slam Matthews.

-Now this is this is this is from the front page of the Daily Chaos, taking vicious shots at Chris Matthews.
+Now, this is from the front page of the Daily Chaos, taking vicious shots at Chris Matthews.

 The New York Times gets a break today.

-This is the Democrat crack up I am talking about.
+This is the Democrat crackup I am talking about.

 The left wing doesn't even like what its media guys do when they try to be fair.

-And so Matthews under bigger assault from his own buddies than probably you have ever uh subjected him to.
+And so Matthews under bigger assault from his own buddies than probably you have ever subjected him to.

 Quick timeout as we roll right on.